 Sometimes less is more — a truism that applies well to targeted lower back training.
 Your spinal erectors don’t sit idly in the gym, they’re involved in almost every compound lift you perform to some degree.
 As such, you’ll probably only need a few sets of direct work to encourage growth.

-The 45-degree back extension is phenomenal in this retard.
+The 45-degree back extension is phenomenal in this regard.
 Most back extension stations are adjustable, allowing you to set up the exercise such that your lower body is involved to a limited degree.
 Further, you can load this movement by holding weight plates, dumbbells, a barbell, or even a resistance band.
 A few sets of solid back extensions will leave you feeling like you’ve got a steel-forged spine.

 Coach’s Tip: To bias your lower back more than your glutes in the back extension, allow your lumbar spine to round slightly during the eccentric, and deliberately arch it a little bit as you raise your torso up.